SciML/SciMLDocs/docs/src/getting_started/first_optimization.md

 Now we solve the `OptimizationProblem` that we have defined.
 This is done by passing our `OptimizationProblem` along with a chosen solver to the `solve` command.
-At the beginning we explained that we will use the `OptimizationNLopt` set of solvers, which are
+At the beginning, we explained that we will use the `OptimizationNLopt` set of solvers, which are
 [documented in the OptimizationNLopt page](https://docs.sciml.ai/Optimization/stable/optimization_packages/nlopt/).
-From here we are choosing the `NLopt.LD_LBFGS()` for its mixture of robustness and performance.
+From here, we are choosing the `NLopt.LD_LBFGS()` for its mixture of robustness and performance.
 To perform this solve, we do the following:

 ```@example first_opt